KubbyDev/LogicGateSimulator/README.md

 ### Custom gates

 Custom gates are boxes that hide a circuit.
 They are simulated as if the internal circuit of the gate was in the simulator itself.
 To create a custom gate, one can place input and output gates and connect them via some circuit.
 The input gates will be the inputs of the custom gate and the output gates will be its outputs.
 When the circuit is done, one can click create custom gate on the bottom left of the screen (in build mode) to start the custom gate generation process.
 This button will open a popup where the name of the gate and the names of its inputs and outputs can be chosen.
-When Done is clicked the simulator will display the code to generate the custom gate and generate one automatically.
+Then pressing Done will make the simulator display the code to generate the custom gate and generate one automatically.
 The generation code of the gate can also be found by clicking on the gate in Interaction mode.
 The gate can then be generated as many times as needed with the Custom button in the gates list (in build mode).
 Generation codes can also be saved and shared as they are not dependant of a simulator instance.
+In fact there is a library available in the Resources folder.
 Here is an example of a custom gate.
 On the left there is the circuit with 4 inputs and 7 outputs.
 On the right the green square is the generated gate with the 4 inputs and the 7 outputs.

 ![Seven Segments](https://i.imgur.com/zWht46R.jpg)

 ### Saving